fandora-network/docs/docs/maintain/delegate/delegator-faq.md

 ### What is the Unbonding period?

-The unbonding period on Polygon is approximately 9 days now.
+The unbonding period on fandora is approximately 9 days now.
 It was 19 days previously.
 This period applies to the originally delegated amount and re-delegated amounts - it does not apply to any rewards that were nor re-delegated.

 ### Will I keep receiving rewards after I unbond?